 2. Organized excursion to Segovia and tour of Madrid

-What the excursion consists of
+What does the excursion consist of?

 The bus will pick you up at your hotel and will take advantage of the trip to Segovia to take a guided tour of the most important places in Madrid on board the bus.
-This will help you to learn about the history of places in Madrid far from the center of the city and then you can decide whether or not to visit them in more detail.
+This will help you to learn about the history of places in Madrid far from the city center and then you can decide whether or not to visit them in more detail.

-Upon your arrival in Segovia, you will visit the most emblematic points of interest of the city (below I detail what they are and why they are important) and you will have free time to explore Segovia at your leisure, get lost in the narrow streets of the historic center or do some shopping.
+Upon arrival in Segovia, you will visit the most emblematic points of interest of the city (below I detail what they are and why they are important) and you will have free time to explore Segovia at your leisure, get lost in the narrow streets of the historic center or do some shopping.

 On your return to Madrid, after an exhausting day, the bus will drop you back at your hotel.